The truth will set you free

 (John 8:40, 45)

 Wait!
 What?
 Hostile religious leaders were trying to kill Jesus.
-He knew it, and had already spoken up about it.2
+He knew it, and had already spoken up about it.4

-But here in these verses, Jesus is not speaking to people who have openly rejected him.
-He is speaking to people who have believed him.
+But here in these verses, Jesus is not speaking to the people in the crowd who have openly rejected him.
+He is speaking to the people who have believed him.

 So … did they believe him – or not?
 Did they want to follow him – or get rid of him?

-- They expected a Messiah who would deliver them politically, not one who would lay down his own life and call his followers to give up all.
+→ The Messiah that they expected to be “lifted up” as king, and to deliver them politically, would instead lay down his own life and call his followers to give up all.

-When he continued to tell the people who had believed him what they did not want to know about themselves, they continued to insist that he had them all wrong.
+When Jesus continued to tell the people who had believed him what they did not want to know, they continued to insist that he had them all wrong.

 And when Jesus insisted for the third time, “No. I AM,” they picked up stones, to stone the One who had come to set them free.